-The Club currently owns a fleet of sailboats, 4 stand-up paddleboards, and 2 windsurfers, all of which are available for use by members and their children without charge.
+The Club currently owns a fleet of sailboats, and 4 stand-up paddleboards, all of which are available for use by members and their children without charge.
 Members are required to sign the boats out and in with the Steward and to sign a Watercraft Use Waiver prior to use.

 SYC Watercraft include:

 Three Ynglings, 21' fiberglass keel sloops.
-These boats are available for qualified Club members’ use when not in use by the Junior Sailing Program (JSP)
+These boats are available for qualified Club members’ use when not being used by the Junior Sailing Program (JSP)